ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

      * [DataUsePermission](DataUsePermission.md) - A data item that is used to indicate consent permissions for datasets and/or materials and relates to the purposes for which datasets and/or material might be removed, stored or used.
      * [Dataset](Dataset.md) - A Dataset is a collection of Files that is prepared for distribution and is tied to a Data Access Policy.
      * [File](File.md) - A file is an object that contains information generated from a process, either an Experiment or an Analysis.
+         * [AnalysisProcessOutputFile](AnalysisProcessOutputFile.md) - A AnalysisProcessOutputFile is a File that is associated as an output file with an AnalysisProcess.
+         * [SampleFile](SampleFile.md) - A SampleFile is a File that is associated with a Sample.
+         * [SequencingProcessFile](SequencingProcessFile.md) - A SequencingProcessFile is a File that is associated with a SequencingProcess.
+         * [StudyFile](StudyFile.md) - A StudyFile is a File that is associated with a Study.
      * [Protocol](Protocol.md) - A plan specification which has sufficient level of detail and quantitative information to communicate it between Investigation agents, so that different Investigation agents will reliably be able to independently reproduce the process.
          * [LibraryPreparationProtocol](LibraryPreparationProtocol.md) - Information about the library_preparation of an sequencing experiment.
          * [SequencingProtocol](SequencingProtocol.md) - Information about the sequencing of a sample.